|Shipping Details||Now shipping to zones 9-10.|

 As soon as your order is placed you will receive a confirmation email.
 You will receive a second email the day your order ships telling you how it has been sent.
 Some perennials are shipped as potted plants, some as perennial roots packed in peat.
 The ‘Plant Information’ section describes how that item will ship.
 All perennials and spring-planted bulbs are packaged to withstand shipping and are fully-guaranteed.
 Please open upon receipt and follow the instructions included.

 Perennials and spring-planted bulbs are shipped at the proper planting time for your hardiness zone.
 Perennial and spring-planted bulb orders will arrive separately from seeds.
-If your order requires more than one shipment, there is no additional shipping charge.
+If your order requires more than one shipment and all items are shipping to the same address, there is no additional shipping charge.
 See our shipping information page for approximate ship dates and more detailed information.
-If you need express shipping or have any questions, please call Customer Service toll-free at (800) 925-9387 or contact us by email.
+If you have any questions, please call Customer Service toll-free at (800) 925-9387 or contact us by email.